Pennsylvania Route 45: Huntingdon and Centre counties

-PA 45 enters Ferguson Township in Centre County and becomes West Pine Grove Road, heading east-northeast through farmland with some development in the Nittany Valley.
-The road passes through the community of Rockspring as it continues through rural areas of the valley.
+PA 45 enters Ferguson Township at Baileyville in Centre County and becomes West Pine Grove Road, heading east-northeast through farmland with some development in the Nittany Valley.
+The road passes through the community of Rock Springs and Ramblewood as it continues through rural areas of the valley.
 The route reaches the community of Pine Grove Mills, where it becomes lined with homes and reaches an intersection with PA 26.

 At this point, PA 26 turns east to form a concurrency with PA 45 on East Pine Grove Road.
 The road soon curves northeast and passes more homes along with a few businesses.
 The roadway leaves Pine Grove Mills and PA 45 splits from PA 26 by turning to the northeast onto Shingletown Road.
-The route passes through farmland with some homes, with Tussey Mountain located southeast of the road.
-The road crosses into Harris Township and continues through rural land with some development.
+The route passes through farmland with some homes at, with Tussey Mountain located southeast of the road.
+The road crosses into Harris Township at Shingletown and continues through rural land with some development.
 PA 45 passes residential neighborhoods before it comes to an intersection with US 322 Bus., where Warner Boulevard continues north to an interchange with the US 322 freeway, which also carries PA 144 Truck.

 At this point, PA 45 turns east for a concurrency with US 322 Bus., and the two routes head east-southeast on four-lane divided Boal Avenue.
 The road passes south of the Pennsylvania Military Museum before it heads past homes and businesses in the community of Boalsburg.

 PA 45 splits from US 322 Bus. by heading northeast on two-lane undivided Earlystown Road, passing near residential development.
 The route becomes a divided highway and comes to a partial interchange with the US 322 freeway, with a ramp to westbound US 322 and a ramp from eastbound US 322; the missing movements are provided by US 322 Bus.
 Past this interchange, the road becomes undivided again and heads east-northeast through a mix of farmland and housing developments, passing to the north of a golf course.